erbadaya/mils-eyetracking-2024/articles/references-day1/README.md

 Hutton, S. B. (2019).
 Eye tracking methodology.
 Eye movement research: An introduction to its scientific foundations and applications, 277-308.

 Javal, E. (1879).
 Essai sur la physiologie de la lecture.
-Annaels d'oculistique, 82, 242-25.
+Annales d'oculistique, 82, 242-253.

 Just, M. A., & Carpenter, P. A. (1980).
 A theory of reading: from eye fixations to comprehension.
 Psychological review, 87(4), 329.